JBroks/Billie_Eilish_Website/README.md

 Buttons and links were tested to ensure that they work correctly and are opened in a new page.

 Forms were tested to ensure that validation checks work and to make sure that all fields are filled before clicking 'send' button.
-For the email field it was tested if it is possible to send the form without @ symbol.
+Email field was tested to check if it is possible to send the form without @ symbol.
 All required fields were tested to ensure that form cannot be send without all required information.

 Scroll-down arrow was tested to ensure that it works properly on every title page.
 For most of the section padding was addjusted to make the navbar look good after scroll-down.